Welcome to the OFFICIAL CGNF-HAWAII WEBSITE

 vote of a majority of the members present, provided that a quorum is present at such meeting,

 in order to be valid.
-Notwithstanding the above provisions of this Article XL any alteration,
+Notwithstanding the above provisions of this Article XI any alteration,

 amendment, or repeal of a By-Law by the directors as provided for in this Article shall be valid

 and given full force and effect until the next meeting of members.
 In the case of any conflict

 between the Articles of incorporation and these By-Laws, the Articles shall control.

 Adopted this 8th day of March, 2011 by unanimous vote of the Board of Directors.